Auckland police fatally shoot man after three officers shot, injured

 A man has been shot dead by police after opening fire and injuring three officers at an address in Glen Eden, Auckland.

 Two officers have moderate injuries and a third is in serious condition.
 All three are receiving treatment at Auckland City Hospital.
-None of the injuries are life threatening, police said.
+None of the injuries are life threatening.

+“My heart sank.
+It is not what we want for our people,” Coster said.

+“Our people come to work every day to keep our communities safe and this is the last thing that we would want for them.

+He acknowledged the significant challenges being faced by the community and how “many people are struggling in different ways”.

+He said there is "nothing to say this is connected to gang tensions" at this stage.

-Neighbours told 1News they heard loud explosions followed by several gun shots.
+Neighbours earlier told 1News they heard loud explosions followed by several gun shots.

 They say their area is usually calm, although they've have noticed an increase in violence recently in the area.